-In previous chapters, we have largely focused on classification and regression problems, where we use supervised learning with training samples that have both inputs and corresponding outputs or labels, to learn hypotheses or models that can then be used to predict labels for new data.
-We have also considered clustering in Chapter 6, where we only have features but no corresponding outputs or labels for our dataset.
-There, we saw an example of an unsupervised learning algorithm, k-means, which learns cluster means and cluster assignments for our dataset.
+In previous chapters, we have largely focused on classification and regression problems, where we use supervised learning with training samples that have both features/inputs and corresponding outputs or labels, to learn hypotheses or models that can then be used to predict labels for new data.

+In contrast to supervised learning paradigm, we can also have an unsupervised learning setting, where we only have features but no corresponding outputs or labels for our dataset.
+On natural question aries then: if there are no labels, what are we learning?